 Troublesome Topic: FATAL FLAWS IN MICHAEL HEISER’S WORLDVIEW

-Most of the things Michael Heiser presents as evidence for his theory about the worldview of the Bible fall into the category of things that cannot be totally proven true or false.
+Most of the things Michael Heiser presents as evidence for his worldview fall into the category of things that cannot be totally proven true or false.
 They require a bit of interpretation and therefore, they can be understood in more than one way.
 There is at least a little bit of validity to each option.

 However, there are just a few things that Heiser presents that have fatal flaws.
 I can say with complete confidence that the following thing are absolutely false.
 Most of these are discussed with greater detail further into this series of lessons.